oscabriel/oscargabriel-dev/src/app/pages/blog/content/tanstacks-open-ai-sdk.md

 The Eye of TanStack just veered over into the AI SDK space.

-If you've used any of their [libraries](https://tanstack.com/#libraries) before, then you know what to expect: headless primitives, relentless type safety and type-first design, framework flexibility, and APIs that feel like they were designed by people who actually build apps.
+If you've used any of their [libraries](https://tanstack.com/#libraries) before, then you know what to expect: headless primitives, relentless type-first design, framework flexibility, and APIs that feel like they were designed by people who actually build apps.
 Tanner and his growing team of maintainers and contributors have spent years earning developer trust by shipping tools that work everywhere and stand the test of time.

 Now they're applying that philosophy to building AI-powered apps.
 [TanStack AI](https://tanstack.com/ai) launched this week in alpha, and it's already showing what happens when you build an AI SDK without platform assumptions baked in.